rtmigo/prefnotifiers_flutter/README.md

 }
 ```

 Changes to the `value` will be immediately available, although actual writing may take some time.
+The following code
+increases value by two:

 ```